-Utrecht has different train stations with connections with all of the big cities in the Netherlands.
-The central train station is the heart of the city.
-Travelling in the city is easy with our buses and trams.
-And even more easy is travelling by bicycle.
-Each day approximately 90,0000 bikers travel to their work or school by bicycle.
+Utrecht has different train stations with connections to all of the big cities in the Netherlands.
+The central train station is at the heart of the city.
+Travelling within the city is easy with our buses and trams.
+Travelling by bicycle is even easier.
+Each day approximately 90,0000 cyclists travel to and from their work or school by bicycle.

 Utrecht is on its way to becoming a world-class bicycle city.
 Cycling is healthy, cheap and good for the environment.
 Every day approximately 90,000 cyclists travel to their work or school.

 The easiest way of getting around in Utrecht is by bike.
 You can rent a bike at the Tourist information office, the VVV.
 But there are more spots where you can rent a bike, a so called OV-fiets (membership needed).

 The city has several important main cycling routes which many cyclists use every day.
 Some of these main cycling routes will be improved in the coming years.
 This will make the routes safer, faster and more convenient.

 Arrived at your destination?
 Place your bike in a rack or in one of the bicycle parking places.
 Bikes that are parked incorrectly or dangerously can be taken away by the municipality.
 To avoid this inconvenience you can park your bike in a secured bicycle parking.
 Some of them are free for 24-hours!
 Look at an overview of bicycle parking places.